 Drying and curing your bud the proper way helps to prevent mold from growing.
 Make sure you follow each step in this process closely without skipping any whatsoever.
 You also want to be sure to inspect your buds regularly so if anything does go wrong, you’ll know soon enough to take action.

 Don't let this happen to your flower!
 Keep a close eye on it while it grows. @High Times

 What to consider when you find moldIf you find mold, you don’t want to quickly act without a plan.
-Here are a few precautionary steps you can take and things you should keep at the forefront of your mind as you plan how to handle marijuana mold treatment.
+Here are a few precautionary steps you can take and things you should keep at the forefront of your mind as you plan how to handle moldy weed treatment.

 Harvest the whole plant at the first sight of moldIf you’ve spotted mold, that means that 1) the environment your plants were in causes your plants to be susceptible and 2) mold spores have already been introduced to your crops.
 You’re better off trying your best to save whatever is left to save.

-Control your temperature and humidityThe more hot and humid your grow room is, the more susceptible to mold your marijuana plants become.
+Control your temperature and humidityThe more hot and humid grow rooms are, the more susceptible to mold your marijuana plants become.
 Set up your grow space in a room where you have complete control over humidity and temperature, being sure to monitor them both very closely.

 Consider if the plant is worth savingYou want to inspect the plant thoroughly once mold has been discovered.
 If the plant isn’t worth the effort of saving, you’re better off saving the rest of your crop by ridding the grow space of the infection as soon as possible.

-If you’ve found mold, it’s important to act fast, but think it through thoroughly first.
+If you’ve found something that looks like mold, it’s important to act fast, but think it through thoroughly first.